mattrussi/gitlab-com-runbooks/docs/frontend/haproxy-logging.md

 # Frontend (HAProxy) Logging
-HAProxy logs are not indeed in Elastic due to the volume of content.
+HAProxy logs are not indexed in Elastic due to the volume of content.
 You can view logs for a single HAProxy VM by connecting and tailing local logs, but that may not be ideal when trying to investigate a site wide issue.